ouistiti-project/libhttpserver/README.md

 Very simple and light, it is not fully featured, but may be useable for small project.
 The content of the response are defined by a callback function.

+## Configuration
+The configuration file (named "config") may be edited to set the following parameters:
+ * VTHREAD=y to enable the threading support
+ * STATIC_FILE=y to build the static file module
+ * MBEDTLS=y to build the SSL support with mbedTLS (PolarSSL)
+ * TEST=y to build the test application
+ * prefix=/my/installation/path to change the installation prefix (default: /usr/local)
+ * libdir=/my/libraries/path to change the installation of libraries (default: $prefix/lib)
+ * bindir=/my/binaries/path to change the installation of binaries (default: $prefix/bin)

 ## Build
 By default the code may be integrated directly into the project.

 But the Makefile builds three binary types:
+ * a static library around 12kB and a dynamic library around 80kB.

+    CC=gcc make

  * a test application that creates a little server responding a very small HTML content.

-    make

- * a static library around 12kB and a dynamic library around 80kB.

-    CC=gcc make lib
+    make TEST=y

 libhttpserver is WIN32 compatible and can be build with mingw32: